Jens Stoltenberg: 2024

+On 9 July 2024, Stoltenberg was awarded the Presidential Medal of Freedom, the highest civilian honour in the United States, from United States President Joe Biden for his services to NATO during the Russo-Ukrainian war.
+This award was given at the NATO Summit in Washington, DC.

+On 30 July 2024, King Felipe VI of Spain appointed Stoltenberg Knight Grand Cross of the Order of Civil Merit.

+In an interview in September 2024, Stoltenberg was asked What could have been done differently, what should have been done, to prevent Russia from going to war against Ukraine?

+He answered that he regrets that NATO allies and NATO itself did not do more to strengthen Ukraine before Russia's invasion of Ukraine began.
+Potentially, the threshold for Russia to attack would have been higher if Ukraine had been militarily stronger.
+The USA, Canada and the UK trained Ukrainian soldiers in a training center in Ukraine, but NATO did not.
+NATO could have given much more training and equipment.

+On 18 June, it was announced Hungary and Slovakia had agreed to allow outgoing Dutch Prime Minister Mark Rutte to succeed Stoltenberg as Secretary General.
+He was officially selected by the North Atlantic Council on 26 June, and succeeded Stoltenberg on 1 October.

 Nomination for governorship of the Norges Bank

 In December 2021, it was reported that he sought the governorship of Norges Bank, Norway's central bank.

 It was speculated that Stoltenberg would be nominated as Governor of the Norges Bank, which sources told Dagens Næringsliv in November 2021, said he would accept if he was nominated for the position.
-Stoltenberg’s press advisor, Sissel Kruse Larsen, told Dagens Nærlingsliv that it was still too early to say what Stoltenberg would do once he returns home to Norway.
-Stoltenberg confirmed on 14 December that he had applied for the position, and specified that he had told the Ministry of Finance that he could not ascend to the position before his term as NATO Secretary-General has expired on 1 October 2022.
+Stoltenberg's press advisor, Sissel Kruse Larsen, told Dagens Næringsliv that it was still too early to say what Stoltenberg would do once he returns home to Norway.
+Stoltenberg confirmed on 14 December that he had applied for the position, and specified that he had told the Ministry of Finance that he could not ascend to the position before his term as NATO Secretary-General had expired on 1 October 2022.

 His nomination was controversial prior to being officially announced, due to his links to the Labour Party, friendship with Prime Minister Jonas Gahr Støre and concerns for the independence of the central bank.
 His pre-nomination was opposed by all opposition parties, with support only coming from the government parties and the Christian Democratic Party.

 His appointment was officially announced on 4 February 2022.
-However, after a NATO summit in March 2022 concerning the war in Ukraine, Stoltenberg accepted a renewed term of one year to continue as NATO secretary-general and thereby resigned as incoming central bank governor.
+However, after a NATO summit in March 2022 concerning the Russian invasion of Ukraine, Stoltenberg accepted a renewed term of one year to continue as NATO secretary-general and thereby resigned as incoming central bank governor.
 Acting Governor Ida Wolden Bache was instead given the term that Stoltenberg was meant to take on.

+Post-NATO career

+Munich Security Conference

+On 8 October 2024, it was announced that Stoltenberg would be the next Chairman of the Munich Security Conference (MSC) and would assume his role in February 2025.